volcano-sh/website/content/en/blog/xiaohongshu-en.md

 +++
-title = "Xiaohongshu Using Volcano to Train Online and Offline Recommendation Models" description = "the practical process of using the high-performance batch computing platform Volcano at Xiaohongshu" subtitle = ""
+title = "How Does Volcano Empower a Content Recommend ation Engine" description = "Best practice of Volcano" subtitle = ""

-date = 2020-12-24
+date = 2021-05-27
 lastmod = 2021-08-24
-datemonth = "Dec"
+datemonth = "Aug"
-dateyear = "2020"
+dateyear = "2021"
-dateday = 23
+dateday = 24

 draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
-type = "posts"  # Do not modify. authors = ["Yi Guo/Feed and Realtime Data Infra Lead at Xiaohongshu"]
+type = "posts"  # Do not modify. authors = ["Yi Guo/Tech-Leader"]

 tags = ["Practice"]
-summary = "the practical process of using the high-performance batch computing platform Volcano at Xiaohongshu"
+summary = "Best practice of Volcano"

 # Add menu entry to sidebar.
 linktitle = "Xiaohongshu Using Volcano to Train Online and Offline Recommendation Models"